Proof Key for Code Exchange (RFC 7636)

 6.1.1 Sign up

-If you don’t have your Authlete account yet, please sign up for free.
-It will finish in a minute.
+If you don’t have an Authlete account yet, you can sign up here for free.
+It only takes 5 minutes.

 Tab Parameter Value